 Ext : Ulverston Railway Station ~ filmed at The Haverthwaite Railway Station

 On the first day of making the original movie ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
 The aim was to bring across the feel of a bustling 1929 holiday destination.
-Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and a number of old bikes, which were all of great interest to us.
+Local people had been fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and a number of old bikes, which were all of great interest to us.

 The yellow motor used in the film for our taxi was superb.
-I can only imagine it was far grander than a real Lakeland taxi would have been.
-Sten, playing Roger, hung out of the window as the director, Claude Whatham, ‘filmed us driving out of the station, along the platform at top speed,’ as I recorded in my diary.
+Would a real Lakeland taxi have been so grand?
+I recorded in my diary that Sten, playing Roger, hung out of the window as the director, Claude Whatham, ‘filmed us driving out of the station, along the platform at top speed.’

 Ext: Holly Howe ~ filmed at Bank Ground Farm by Coniston Water

-Arriving at Holly Howe in the yellow taxi was truly exciting.
+Arriving at Holly Howe in the taxi was truly exciting.
 It was not filmed the next day, as I think rain had set in.
 Claude waited for good evening light.
 But I remember the thrill of drawing up outside the farmhouse in the old car and pulling on my hat as we spilled out and ran past the big farm horses Mr Jackson was leading into the yard.
-I’m afraid our OOV (out of vision) dialogue was added later.
+Our OOV (out of vision) dialogue was added later.

 If you ever go to Bank Ground Farm near Coniston, named Holly Howe by Arthur Ransome in his books, you must run down the field to the lake as we did.
 As soon as you arrive.
 And at top speed.
 And you will be filled by the same feeling of elation as we were when we played the Walker children.

 What struck me when I returned to Bank Ground Farm one Spring, was that sadly the great trees have gone from around the old farm gate and the boatsheds down by the lake.
 They must simply have reached the end of their lives.

 Ext: Peak at Darien ~ filmed by Derwent Water

 Most Arthur Ransome devotees will know that the Peak at Darien, where once stood stout Cortez, is familiar to readers as it appears in two of the illustrations in the book.
-Sadly it can not be found below the farm.
+Sadly it can not be found below the farm in real life.
 Mrs Ransome said that you could find the headland on Windermere.
 In April 2011, when I was on an early recce with Nick Barton, CEO of Harbour Picture Productions, we did pass one promising spot:

-Sout Cortez, however, was not there.
+Sout Cortez was not there.
 Neither were we children.
 By the time we had been transported from Coniston to Derwent Water for this scheduled scene the sun was going down.
 We’d been delayed by the make-up artist who was determined to tone down the tans we had developed.
 This took ages.
 He used a very small sponge.
-My mother was frustrated as she thought that this would never have shown up, but he put his foot down with the result that we were ‘late on set’ for the evening shots.
-Claude Whatham was very cross about it.
+My mother was frustrated, as she thought that this would never have shown up, but he put his foot down with the result that we were ‘late on set’ for the evening shots.
+Mum grabbed this photo but it was a disaster.
+Claude Whatham was very annoyed.

 One of the big secrets of the film is that the sequence when we run up to the Peak at Darien and first set eyes on the island in the lake was shot under an oak tree in Runnymede, near the River Thames.
 We were not an island at all.
-It must have been an expensive ‘pick-up shot’, but we enjoyed meeting up again immensely.
+It must have been an expensive ‘pick-up shot’.
 Claude had made an effort to gather together the same crew members and I was back in my lovely silk dress once more.
 We knew how to act by then and the joy of being together again shows on our faces.
 The result was a scene to set the film off on the right foot.
 We were jubilant and so excited, that, like swallows, we could have taken flight.

 The opening titles ~

-As a viewer I felt that this soon dated it, whilst Swallows and Amazons sailed onto our television screens in the 1980’s and 1990’s, indeed into the 21st century, without being spoilt by what became most unfashionable graphics.
-Of course now that particular retro font is all the rage.
+As a viewer I felt that this soon dated it, whilst Swallows and Amazons sailed onto our television screens in the 1980’s and 1990’s, without being spoilt by what became most unfashionable graphics.
+Of course that particular retro font is now all the rage.